RickStrahl/WestWindWebConnection-Documentation/User-Guide/Security/Application-Level-Authentication/Windows-Authentication.md

-﻿Windows Authentication comes in two flavors on IIS servers: via Basic Authentication or NTLM (NT Lan Manager) security.
+Windows Authentication comes in two flavors on IIS servers: via Basic Authentication or NTLM (NT Lan Manager) security.
 Both integrate with the security of the box that the server is running on, allowing you to validate user accounts against Windows accounts.

 Basic Auth can only be prompted from within an application, Windows (NTLM) Auth however can also be configured at the directory level for access to physical files on disk via ACLs.
 Setting permissions on a file prevents that file from being served if permissions for IUSR_ does not allow it.
 Instead a login dialog is presented.